moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 ## Test `prod` models

-To test your `prod` models you need to create your own branch off the `DMT-236/dbt-athena-upgrade-main` branch, deploy your models in `dev`, run your `dbt` tests and lint.
+To test your `prod` models you need to create your own branch off the `dbt-athena-update` branch, deploy your models in `dev`, run your `dbt` tests and lint.
 You can also manually run equality tests in Athena to compare tables from `prod` created using the old `dbt-athena` adapter to the tables you have just created in `dev` using `dbt-athena-community` adapter.

-To explicitly create a new branch off `DMT-236/dbt-athena-upgrade-main` run the following:
+To explicitly create a new branch off `dbt-athena-update` run the following:

 ```
-git checkout -b <new-branch-name> DMT-236/dbt-athena-upgrade-main
+git checkout -b <new-branch-name> dbt-athena-update
 ```

 All your `prod` models have the `external_location` parameter inserted into a config block at the top of each `.sql` file (see the [Insert external_location](#insert-external-location) section for more details).